 Rehearsing the technique on multiple examples, even with carefully judged variation in critical dimensions (the particular coefficients) and in their corresponding ranges-of-permissible-change, is most likely to attract students’ attention to the doing of the technique, rather than the structural generality.
 Thus students may adopt the practice of ‘completing the square’ as a sequence of actions.
 They may develop fluency through multiple rehearsal.
 But this sort of trained behaviour proves to be un-robust when conditions change (for example recognising x4 + 3x2 + 14 or 2 sin2 x + 3 cos x – 5 as quadratics, or on encountering Tartaglia’s solution of the cubic and quartic).
-More powerful is to be aware of having a general technique even if it consists of carrying out an automated practice through having attention drawn out of the mere ‘doing’, so as to reflect on what is being achieved mathematically, beyond getting the answers in the back of the book.
+More powerful is to be aware of having a general technique even if it consists of carrying out an automated practice.
+This awareness can arise through having attention drawn out of the mere ‘doing’, so as to reflect on what is being achieved mathematically beyond getting the answers in the back of the book.
 Much more powerful again is having a sense of what completing the square does and how it works through an appreciation of its geometrical and algebraic manifestation, so that the details can be re-constructed or varied to suit the situation.

 The symbolic form y = a(x + b/2a)2 – b2/4a + c can be much more easily perceived as a translation (in the x direction, a scaling, and then a translation in the y direction, than can y = ax2 + bx + c.
 On the other hand, the format y = a(x – r)(x – s) makes the roots explicit (and extends to polynomials of higher degree).
 There are connections between these that are often overlooked, such as that –b/2a is the mean of the roots, and that (b2 – 4ac)/4a2 is the square of the inter-rootal distance (r – s) (Watson & Mason 2005).
 There is semantic as well as syntactic content: stressing the syntactic leads to emphasis on techniques, while stressing the semantic leads to emphasis on structural relationships.
-The important feature about structural relationships is not to convert them into content to be learned, but rather to treat them as awarenesses to be brought to the surface, possibly through the use of language, layout and gesture, and integrated into functioning so that learners can reconstruct details when they need them.
+The important feature about structural relationships is not to convert them into content to be learned, but rather to treat them as awarenesses to be brought to the surface, possibly through the use of carefully-varied examples, language, layout and gesture, and integrated into functioning so that learners can reconstruct details when they need them.
 When the process has become familiar, there is an intermingling of recall of syntax or form, and semantic re-construction based on understanding.

 Multiplicative Structure

 It is a well known phenomenon that many high-school students, when asked for the factors of a number presented in the form 3253 will first multiply the numbers out to get a numeral, and then turn around and try to factor it.
 They simply do not see 3253 as a ‘number’, but only as an instruction to calculate.
 Zazkis (2001) found with pre-service elementary school teachers that she could provoke them to perceive the prime-power form as a structural presentation of a number by using very large numbers whose very size negates any desire to calculate.
 Familiar routines are more likely to come to the fore than fresh or unfamiliar ways of perceiving, so using examples which block familiar routines may in other situations prove to be useful for provoking students to perceive a different structure.
-An instance of this is the following task
+An instance of this is the following task about addition: